Gravitational waves from the early universe: Conclusions

+Then, in Sec.~\ref{sec:searching}, we discussed the experimental settings in more detail and derived the overlap reduction function for interferometers and PTA searches.
+In particular, we carefully derived the Hellings-Downs correlation for an isotropic, unpolarized, Gaussian, stationary SGWB.

 The SGWB can have astrophysical and cosmological origins.
 The astrophysical sources are associated with supermassive black-hole binaries.
 A direct detection of waves produced by these objects would confirm again a prediction of General Relativity, now for a different range of masses that ground-based interferometers cannot probe.
-In a binary merger, the larger the black hole masses, the lower the frequencies of the gravitational waves emitted.
+In a binary merger, the greater the black hole masses, the lower the frequencies of the emitted GWs.
 PTA collaborations expect to find evidence for astrophysical signals in the very near future.

 On top of this astrophysical background, there are also cosmological sources from the early universe.
-These primordial sources produced gravitational waves way before the emission of the CMB radiation and traveled freely through the hot plasma of the early universe.
+These primordial sources produced GWs way before the emission of the CMB radiation.
+These waves traveled freely through the hot plasma of the early universe.
 Since BSM physics relies on mechanisms in energy scales beyond the ones current accelerators can probe, the phenomenology of the SGBW from the early universe is an essential step toward probing BSM physics.

-In this context, in Sec.~\ref{sec:Primordial gravitational waves}, we introduced gravitational waves in an expanding universe and discussed how we can use data from gravitational waves as complimentary probes to the CMB and BBN bounds to constrain beyond Standard Model physics and the earlier stages of the universe.
+In this context, in Sec.~\ref{sec:Primordial gravitational waves}, we introduced GWs in an expanding universe and discussed how we can use data from GWs as complimentary probes to the CMB and BBN bounds to constrain BSM physics and the earlier stages of the universe.

-Then, in Sec.~\ref{sec:Probing cosmology and BSM physics with the SGWB}, we discussed how very different early-universe sources can give rise to a background of gravitational waves.
-We introduce these sources chronologically according to which stage the waves are produced.
-This has to do with the moment that tensor perturbation re-enters the horizon.
-We focused on the spectrum produced by cosmic gravitational wave background (CGWB), inflationary gravitational waves, axion inflation, scalar-induced gravitational waves, first-order phase transitions, and cosmic strings.
+Then, in Sec.~\ref{sec:Probing cosmology and BSM physics with the SGWB}, we discussed how very different early universe sources can give rise to a background of GWs.
+We introduced these sources chronologically according to at which stage the waves are produced.
+This has to do with the time the tensor perturbations re-enter the horizon.
+We focused on the spectrum produced by the following sources: the cosmic gravitational wave background, inflationary gravitational waves, axion inflation, scalar-induced gravitational waves, first-order phase transitions, and cosmic strings.\\